 the role of a methodology; review different methodologies such as waterfall, RAD, agile, TDD; appraise the role of design within different methodologies.

 Statement on Teaching, Learning and Assessment

 The module is taught using a combination of lectures and practical sessions each week, which introduce theoretical material and put it into practice through guided lab exercises.
-Students demonstrate their attainment of the learning outcomes through the submission of a portfolio of completed lab exercises.
+Students demonstrate their attainment of the learning outcomes through a project which includes design and implementation of an application and a report.